nightscout/trio-docs/docs/EN/Analyze/EvaluateBasal.md

 ### Which Nightscout view is most helpful?

-When scrolling to the valleys, the standard default view is best for the last 24 hours (no IOB is displayed after that).
+When scrolling to the valleys, the standard default view is best for the last 24 hours (no IOB is displayed afterward).
 Day-to-day reports if looking at older data (remember to check the IOB box, and optionally COB for meal-related analysis).

 ### How to adjust basal rate?